ashish-gehani/OCCAM/README.md

 be found in the binary directory of your llvm installation, however if you built your own, you may need to read [this.](https://bugs.llvm.org//show_bug.cgi?id=25675)

+Detailed configuration instructions for Ubuntu 14.04 can be gleaned from [bootstrap.sh](https://github.com/SRI-CSL/OCCAM/blob/master/vagrants/14.04/basic/bootstrap.sh)  as well as the Travis CI scripts for each branch [.travis.yml](https://github.com/SRI-CSL/OCCAM/blob/master/.travis.yml).

 Building and Installing
 =======================